Research Experience for Undergraduates (REU)

 REU Site in Plant Genomics and Biotechnology at WSU is supported by the National Science Foundation

-The Summer 2013 application period is now open.
+The Summer 2014 application period is now closed.

 May 29 – August 1, 2014

-APPLY TO THE REU SITE PROGRAM: Visit the INFORMATION PAGE to submit your application.
+APPLY TO THE REU SITE PROGRAM: Visit the INFORMATION PAGE for additional information about the program.

 |Our priority deadline for applications is February 20th.
 Applicants will be notified of acceptance by April 10th.
 In addition to completing the on-line application on the information page, you must provide the following: